merce-fra/reqkit/README.md

 Run the command "dune build" in the project directory

+## How to run ocn all requirements file

+Run the script ./scripts/VMTlib.sh from project directory to generate in the output directory all the .vmt files on all requirements files
+Run the script ./scripts/NuSMV.sh from project directory to generate in the output directory all the .smv files on all requirements files

 ## How to run unit tests

 Run the command "dune runtest" in the project directory

-## How to run on all requirements file

-Run the script ./scripts/test_all.sh

 ## How to get coverage info when processing all requirements files